G

 Herding instinct may lead to nipping others:

 The Groenendael’s strong herding tendency can see it run circles around people and nip them.
-With patience and gentle correction, they can be taught this is not acceptable behavior.
+With patience and gentle correction, they can be taught that this is not acceptable behavior.

 Will get along with all family members: